ontodev/robot/docs/extract.md

 ### Missing Terms in Config

-The `! terms` option in the configuration file is required for SLME and simple extraction methods.
+The `--terms` option in the configuration file is required for SLME and `mireot-rdfxml` extraction methods.
 Terms should be listed under this option line-by-line:
 ```
-! terms
+--terms
 example term 1
 example term 2
 ...